puppetlabs/ref_arch_setup/CONTRIBUTING.md

 Run `rake -T` to see the full list of available tasks.

 #### PR checks
-The `pr:check` task combines the RAS build pipeline checks that must pass before a PR can be merged.
+The `pr:check` task combines the RAS build pipeline checks that must pass before a PR can be merged:
 ````
 rake pr:check                               # Run the docs, lint, and test tasks for pull requests
 ````